 NTWK 2013 Networking and Information Systems - (F, S).
 This course provides an introduction to networking and information systems.
 Topics include hardware, software, networks, introduction to routers, cabling, the OSI model and protocols commonly used in the networking environment.
 Students will gain hands-on experience in the installation of a local area network including initial router setup.
-Students completing this course will have the preparation necessary for success in the following industry-recognized certifications: 1st semester of Cisco Certified Networking Associate (CCNA).
+Students completing this course will have the preparation necessary for success in the following industryrecognized certifications: 1st semester of Cisco Certified Networking Associate (CCNA).
 (Note: Preparation for the CCNA exam should include all four semesters of CCNA training.)
 High School Algebra, College Algebra or equivalent knowledge.
-Prerequisite: CISM 1303 (may be cur-
+Prerequisite: CISM 1303 (may be currently enrolled).
+(Outside lab time will be required.)